Sri Ramakrishna Vidyashala: Annual celebration

 Vidyashala's annual day, typically celebrated in mid-December, is a showcase of its students' talents, physical, artistic and intellectual.
 A two-day event, it attracts parents and others from around Mysore district and outside.
 Vidyashala's twelve-instrument English band, whose members play English and Indian tunes, is usually a highlight, as is a torchlight parade.

 The annual day includes a gymnastics show as well as a stage-drama on a classical theme, and is also an occasion when the Old Boys Association conducts an alumni meeting followed by a five-course lunch whose highlight is typically the "Prabhakar rasam" (named after a popular cook) and the "fruit salad" (said to be prepared from campus-grown fruits), all served on leaf plates called patrawallis woven from dry areca leaves.

 Every third annual day, Vidyashala announces a recipient of the Dr. R.K.
 Narayanan and P. Kousalya Narayanan Memorial Gold Medal for Outstanding Character, instituted by K. Sarojini of Chennai.
 On 6 January 2011, the medal was awarded to Anirudh Mukund Deshpande of the 2003-06 batch and currently a medical student.
 Earlier, in January 2008, that medal was presented to G. Suhas of the 2000-05 batch, an academic topper and Sahara India scholar.
 Suhas, a student of Bangalore Medical College and Research Institute, was handed the medal by chief guest Dr. B. Soma Raju, chairman of CARE Hospitals, Hyderabad.

 Praise

 Educational institutions run by the Ramakrishna Mission tend toward being non-profit.
 They use the Mission's motto of "Atmano mokshartham jagat hitaya cha" (आत्मनो मोक्षार्थम् जगद्धिताय च in the Devanāgarī script of the original Sanskrit), which translates as, "For self-realization and for the universal good."

+Bharat Ratna Dr. A P J Abdul Kalam, who visited Vidyashala on 20 January 2001, stated " am indeed delighted to be in a place like Sri Ramakrishna Vidyashala, which is very close to my heart.
+It is a place where science and spirituality work together.
+This type of value system is very important…".
+N R Narayana Murthy, the founder of Infosys, on the energy and enthusiasm shown by the boys of Vidyashala, exclaimed "magine what would be if there were 10,000 such schools in India!".

-Recent visitors to comment on Vidyashala include George Fernandes, the former Defence Minister, who noted that the institution emphasized character and personality, and A. Jayagovinda, director of the National Law School of India University, who praised its "value-based education."
+Other eminent visitors to comment on and praise Vidyashala include George Fernandes, the former Defence Minister, who noted that the institution emphasized character and personality, A. Jayagovinda, director of the National Law School of India University, who praised its "value-based education.", Padma Vibhushan K. Kasturirangan and Padma Vibhushan G. Madhavan Nair, both being former Chairmen of ISRO.